Justin Hryckowian: Professional

 On March 20, 2024, the Dallas Stars of the National Hockey League (NHL) signed Hryckowian to a two-year entry-level contract, beginning for the 2024–25 season.
 He spent the remainder of the 2023–24 season with the Texas Stars, Dallas's American Hockey League (AHL) affiliate, on an amateur tryout contract.
 In 12 regular season games, Hryckowian had one goal and three points, and he added an additional two goals and four points in seven postseason games.

 Hryckowian opened the 2024–25 season with the Texas Stars, leading all AHL rookies with 26 points in his first 27 games, including 12 goals.
 With Mason Marchment placed on the injured reserve, Hryckowian was called up to Dallas to make his NHL debut on December 30, 2024.
 Playing on the fourth line with Colin Blackwell and Sam Steel, Hryckowian played six minutes in Dallas's 5–1 win over the Chicago Blackhawks.
 He ultimately appeared in five Dallas games that season, and registered his first NHL point on January 20, 2025, assisting on a goal by Matěj Blümel.
 Spending the bulk of the season in the AHL, Hryckowian led all rookies in scoring with 60 points in 67 games.
 He received the Dudley "Red" Garrett Memorial Award as AHL rookie of the year, and was also named to the 2024–25 AHL All-Rookie Team.

+With Jamie Benn and Oskar Bäck both injured, Hryckowian was named to the Dallas Stars' opening-night roster for the 2025–26 season.
+He scored his first NHL goal on November 2, in a 4–3 shootout loss to the Florida Panthers.
+Continued injuries kept Hryckowian in the lineup, and by the end of December, he was playing on a line with Benn and Matt Duchene.
+Hryckowian signed a two-year, $1.9 million extension with the Stars on January 7, 2026.

+Personal life

+Hryckowian's younger brother Dylan is also an ice hockey player.
+He signed with the Dallas Stars in 2026 after playing three seasons at Northeastern.